DETAILED ACTION

 Claims 1-2, 14-20, and 28-32 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Reevell (GB 2534210 A).

-Claims 1-2, 14-20, and 28-32, Reevell teaches a compressible rod 2 for an aerosol-generating device (abstract; pg23 L26; pg26 L10-11), the compressible rod 2 comprising: a first layer 10 including a first material including shredded tobacco (thermally conductive also) which is fibrous; and a wrapper 8 (having an aluminum metallic foil portion; and a tipping paper) circumscribing the first layer 10 (pg7 L21-23; pg24 L5-10), the compressible rod 2 having a circular cross-sectional shape (Fig1) and a hollow center (when pierced as in Figure 9 – and at areas around elements 52 and 54 as in Figure 13) (pg4 L10-12; pg15 L18 to pg16 L26; pg26 L30-36; pg28 L32 to pg29 L3), the compressible rod 2 configured to be compressed (pg24 L5-10), such that the compressible rod 2 has a non-circular cross-sectional shape after compression (Fig8).
+Claims 1-2, 14-20, and 28-32, Reevell teaches a compressible rod 2 for insertion into an aerosol-generating device (abstract; pg23 L26; pg26 L10-11), the compressible rod 2 comprising: a first layer 10 including a first material including shredded tobacco (thermally conductive also) which is fibrous; and a wrapper 8 (having an aluminum metallic foil portion; and a tipping paper) circumscribing the first layer 10 (pg7 L21-23; pg24 L5-10), the compressible rod 2 having a circular cross-sectional shape (Fig1) and a hollow center (when pierced as in Figure 9 – and at areas around elements 52 and 54 as in Figure 13) (pg4 L10-12; pg15 L18 to pg16 L26; pg26 L30-36; pg28 L32 to pg29 L3), the compressible rod 2 configured to be compressed (pg24 L5-10), such that the compressible rod 2 has a non-circular cross-sectional shape after compression (Fig8).
 The compressible rod 2 includes a filter at an end without a hollow portion (pg23 L26-33).
 Reevell teaches an aerosol-generating device having an outer housing defining a cavity to receive the compressible rod 2 – and a heater with a blade heater (pg22 L24-25; pg24 L12 to pg25 L34; Fig5).
 Reevell teaches a power source, for heating, which is an electric battery – which has electrodes (pg20 L21-26).

 Claim Rejections - 35 USC § 103